iugabogdan98/veirdion-task/README.md

 Managed to get 228 contact pages, keeping the success rate at 70%, but slashing the time to 1 minute, 4 s.

-I did that by optimizing the concurrent requests to be **3 x number of CPU's ( 24 in my case )**, and closing other thread hungry processes, so no more Spotify for me while waiting for the results.
+I did that by optimizing the concurrent requests to be **3 x number of CPU's ( 24 in my case )**, and closing other thread hungry processes.
+Any more, and it starts to throttle the requests.

 ##### Next, I will decide on the phone number, social media and address Regex.